Happy Favorite FoodieBook Friday! This recipe for Coffee Glazed Banana Scones was inspired by Ilona Andrews Innkeeper Series.

 - 1 egg Beaten

-- ½ cup banana Greek yogurt 1 single serving cup 5.3 oz, or plain yogurt
+- ½ cup banana Greek yogurt Or plain Greek yogurt. or 1 single serving sized cup

-- 2 bananas Large or three small, ripe lightly smashed, leave some small chunks for bursts of banana flavor.
+- 2 bananas Large or three small, ripe lightly smashed

 - 1 stick butter Very cold or frozen, cut into small pieces, grated or sliced very thinly.